 Gisele's mother exposed her to narcotics during pregnancy, she was born prematurely at 29 weeks and weighed less than two pounds.

-Smith reserved her personal feelings about the situation knowing the goal was to reunify Gisele with her parents.
-But when the parents began to disengage, it looked like they wouldn’t meet the requirements for reunification.
-Meanwhile, Smith was becoming attached.
+Smith tried keeping her personal feelings reserved, knowing the goal was to reunify Gisele with her parents, but when the parents began to disengage it looked like they wouldn’t meet the requirements for reunification.

 After nine months of Smith fostering Gisele, the state terminated her birth parents' parental rights.
 Smith describes that day as a "sad and emotional" milestone on her journey to parenthood.